agualis/asalto-cypress/README.md

 ## EXERCISE 1: Creating the first test

-Checkout the [Step  branch](https://github.com/agualis/asalto-cypress/tree/Exercise1) for the initial setup.
+Checkout the [Exercise1 branch](https://github.com/agualis/asalto-cypress/tree/Exercise1) for the initial setup.

 - Create a simple test that opens *google* homepage
 - Search *bilbostack* term
 - Open the first result and check that the bilbostack page has been shown

-Checkout the [Step  branch](https://github.com/agualis/asalto-cypress/tree/Exercise1-solved) for the solution.
+Checkout the [Exercise1-solved branch](https://github.com/agualis/asalto-cypress/tree/Exercise1-solved) for the solution.

 ## EXERCISE 2: Login with user and password